isabella232/dynamic-media-classic.en-1/help/uploading-image-asset-or-vector.md

 >
 >The uploaded asset (AI, EPS, PDF so on) is converted to the FXG format and the response sends a direct link to that FXG asset.

-The asset is like any other Web-to-print resource; you can apply processing queries to it.
+The asset is like any other Web-to-print resource; you apply processing queries to it.
 For example, the following URL converts an FXG resource into a 500x500 png image.

 ```as3
 https://s7w2p1.scene7.com/is/agm/W2PTest/ugc/8875744.fxg?fmt=png&wid=500&hei=500